Slow process to clean contaminated islandsSite remediation on Padloping Island and Durban Island should be completed by the fall

 His job was to remove old barrels, metal debris and other items using heavy equipment.

-He also served as the island's polar bear monitor during the last few weeks.
+He also served as the island's polar bear monitor during the last few weeks they worked there.

 "Sometimes labourers had to go 200 or 300 metres away from camp, so we needed a polar bear monitor who always carried a gun," he said.

-He said the island was teeming with wildlife including geese, sandpipers, fox and polar bears.
+He said the island was teeming with wildlife including geese, sandpipers, foxes and polar bears.

 The work on Padloping Island is harder to accomplish because of its location and the summer climate.